How to Enable or Disable Windows Security Notifications in Windows 11

 Note: This method requires administrator privileges.
 Use caution when editing the registry.

-Open the Registry Editor and navigate to: HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Windows Defender Security Center\Notifications.
+Open the Registry Editor by typing `regedit` in the Run dialog (press `Windows Key + R`) and navigate to: HKEY_LOCAL_MACHINE\SOFTWARE\Policies\Microsoft\Windows Defender Security Center\Notifications.

-Right-click the right pane, select New > DWORD (32-bit) Value, and name it DisableNotifications.
-Set the value to 1 to hide alerts.
+In the right pane, right-click, choose New > DWORD (32-bit) Value, and name it: DisableNotifications.
+Set its value to 1 to hide alerts.

 Troubleshooting and Common Issues

-If notifications won’t disable, ensure you are logged in with an administrator account.
+If notifications still aren’t disabling, double-check that you’re logged in with an administrator account.
 Check if a Group Policy is overriding your registry settings.
 If you see Windows Defender SmartScreen alerts, these are separate from general security notifications and should generally remain enabled to protect against malicious websites.

 Summary

-Managing Windows 11 security notifications helps you maintain a clean desktop.
+Managing Windows 11 security notifications helps keep your PC clutter-free.
 You can use the Settings app for simple changes or the Group Policy/Registry Editor for system-wide control.
 Always remember that these alerts are designed to keep your device safe, so proceed with caution.

 Is it safe to disable all Windows Security notifications?